Pet Insurance for Cats: Why You Need It and How To Compare Policies

 It’s not difficult, but it’s necessary to compare pet insurance companies.
 When you're deciding which plan to sign up for, you have to evaluate several different factors: what it is going to cost you monthly, the amount of any deductibles, the amount of the co-pay for the various procedures, and the limit the insurance will cover in any given incident or time period.

 Sound complicated?
 Fortunately, many pet insurance companies are now offering customizable plans or tiered plans, covering a variety of cat owners’ concerns.
 Most companies are also very open to helping you find your way through the world of pet insurance coverage.
+There are many options now, such as Pets Best insurance.

 There are many different things to consider when selecting the best pet insurance.
-Cats are complex creatures, so you will have to consider any pre-existing problems, hereditary or chronic conditions, higher premiums for certain breeds, your cats age, and the number of cats you plan to insure.
+Cats are complex creatures, so you will have to consider any pre-existing problems, hereditary or chronic conditions, higher premiums for certain breeds, your cat's age, and the number of cats you plan to insure.

 Key Points About Pet Insurance for Cats

 (1) There can be age restrictions associated with a pet insurance policy.
 Be sure you understand what they are.
-Find out if coverage begins at birth for a new kitten or if they have to a certain number of weeks old.
+Find out if coverage begins at birth for a new kitten or if they have to be a certain number of weeks old.
 Likewise, is there a cutoff age past which your cat will no longer be insured?
 You certainly want to know that.
 Older cats can need the insurance even more than younger so you don't want to get a policy that stops when your cat is 10 years old!

 Geriatric cats, on the other hand, are more likely to come down with serious but treatable conditions such as cat diabetes, feline hyperthyroidism, or feline chronic renal disease.
 These conditions require an entirely different kind of pet insurance.
-Cats that develop geriatric conditions, while very treatable most of the time, can become very expensive.
+Cats that develop geriatric conditions that, while very treatable most of the time, can become very expensive.
 Other disorders of senior cats include feline cancer, cat heart disease, and cat arthritis.

 The elderly years are more likely to be the times you need the insurance most so be very careful about reading the policy before you buy.
-In general, pet insurance companies are usually willing to provide an insurance policy for your pet is he between the ages of 8 weeks and 8 to 10 years old.
+In general, pet insurance companies are usually willing to provide an insurance policy for your pet if he is between the ages of 8 weeks and 8 to 10 years old.
 With a medical exam, you may be able to get coverage for a cat older than that.

 (2) Is Your Cat an Indoor only Cat or Indoor/Outdoor?
 While indoor cats can certainly get injured, it is MUCH less likely than if they are outdoors.
 The chance of being poisoned also rises significantly if your cat is outside.